Logging Data in Rust

 Up until this point, we've completely set aside one of the core concepts of Rerun: Time and Timelines.

-Even so, if you look at your Timeline View right now, you'll notice that Rerun has kept track of time on your behalf anyways by memorizing when each log call occurred.
+Even so, if you look at your Timeline View right now, you'll notice that Rerun has kept track of time on your behalf anyway by memorizing when each log call occurred.

 Unfortunately, the logging time isn't particularly helpful to us in this case: we can't have our beads animate depending on the logging time, else they would move at different speeds depending on the performance of the logging process!
 For that, we need to introduce our own custom timeline that uses a deterministic clock which we control.

-Rerun has rich support for time: whether you want concurrent or disjoint timelines, out-of-order insertions or even data that lives outside of the timeline(s)… you'll find a lot of flexibility in there.
+Rerun has rich support for time: whether you want concurrent or disjoint timelines, out-of-order insertions or even data that lives outside the timeline(s).
+You will find a lot of flexibility in there.

 Let's add our custom timeline: